Kong/docs.konghq.com/app/_src/mesh/features/provenance-verification-binaries.md

 badge: enterprise
 ---

-Starting with 2.8.0, {{site.mesh_product_name}} produces build provenance for binary artifacts, which can be verified using `cosign` / `slsa-verifier` with attestations published to a Docker Hub repository.
+Starting with 2.8.0, {{site.mesh_product_name}} produces build provenance for binary artifacts, which can be verified using `slsa-verifier` with attestations published to a Docker Hub repository.

 This guide provides steps to verify build provenance for signed {{site.mesh_product_name}} binary artifacts using: